hyperboria/peers/README.md

   - there is a space after each colon
   - indentation uses four spaces
   - the file ends with a newline character.
+* credentials must use IP:port strings for keys
+  - credentials using hostnames will not be accepted

 ```
 {